jonsnow231/Minimal-Resources/README.md

 * Easily adjustable.
 Just change the colors listed.
 Link at the bottom that lists more that you can alter, such as if you want different colors for coding.

 * Installing is not necessary.
-Just copy the obsidian.css into the CSS Snippet at the bottom of Settings -> Appearance.
+Just rename the theme.css to obsidian.css and copy into the CSS Snippet at the bottom of Settings -> Appearance.
+(Or create new text file in that location, copy the contents of theme.css, and save as obsidian.css).

 ![minimal1](https://github.com/jonsnow231/minimal-resources/assets/83853289/d926b381-e916-4f87-9294-b85785bf081c)